mobxjs/mobx/example/blog/React+Observables.md

-# A Reactive React for building high performance, easy maintainable projects
+# Making React reactive; the pursuit of high performing and easy maintainable projects

-How to build blazing fast react apps?
+How to build blazing fast web apps?
 Since recently, we started using React in one of our large scale projects and React has helped us big time thanks to its structured way of building components and its fast virtual DOM that saves tons of UI updates.
 The beauty of this project is that it has quite some nice challenges; it needs to draw thousands of objects in the browser and these objects are highly coupled to each other.
 Values of one object might be used in an arbitrarily amount of other objects so a small changes might require updates in many unrelated parts of the UI.